KnowThePepper

 At 2,500–5,000 SHU, heat sits squarely in the medium heat classification on the Scoville scale - accessible but not timid.
 The flavor profile is where this pepper earns its reputation: a smoky base note underpinned by bright citrus acidity, which is unusual for dried Mexican chiles.
 That combination is why Oaxacan cooks reach for it in mole amarillo and mole negro, where the citrus note cuts through rich, fatty sauces.

 Compared to the tangy dried complexity of a guajillo, the costeño reads fruitier and slightly more acidic.
-It belongs to the broader C. annuum botanical family, which includes most of the world's cultivated peppers, from bell peppers to jalapeños.
+It belongs to the broader the C. annuum pepper line, which includes most of the world's cultivated peppers, from bell peppers to jalapeños.

 History & Origin of Costeño Pepper